Custom formulas: Syntax and definitions

 Syntax: SESSIONTOTALS(session)

-• Session: Refers to the session you are interested in.
+• Session: Refers to the session that interests you.
 This must be a letter that corresponds to a session in the Sessions card.

 This formula metric is only available in the User Sessions chart.
 It returns the number of sessions defined by the specified session.